WhatsApp scam June 2021

 - If you’re unsure about any messages, ring the contact directly.
 If you’re in a rush, don’t act impulsively, wait until you have time to fully review the message and deduce whether it’s genuine.

 - If you ring the contact and they don’t pick up, find another way to verify their identity before giving away any confidential information.

-- Be vigilant and try to keep up to date with the latest scams so you know exactly what to look out for, you can subscribe to our monthly newsletter to help you stay on top of this.
+- Be vigilant and try to keep up to date with the latest scams so you know exactly what to look out for.

 What to do if you’re a victim of the WhatsApp scam

 If you realise shortly after you’ve transferred any money, you may be able to reverse the payment.
 This will depend on your bank and the stage of the transaction, but regardless it’s important to ring your bank and inform them of what’s happened immediately.